How to Start a Band Mailing List – Quick Start Guide

 Day 1: A welcome email

-Day 2: Free offer – An email with a free track or links to your free online streams
+Day 2: Free offer – An email with an exclusive free track, a link to a video, links to your free online streams, etc.

 Day 5: An email with merchandise and album purchase links, or a link to your patreon account, or a link to a crowd funding campaign, etc. Using email automation, you can warm your fans up to supporting your band with purchases and fund-raising efforts.